Innovate like Amazon: The 7-step innovation framework

 Brace Yourself for Failure

-Amazon knows if you invent a lot, you will fail more often than you wish.
-If you are building new products and solutions, not all will work out.
-They make sure to secure great landing places for team members who delivered well.
+If you invent a lot, Amazon knows you will fail more often than you wish.
+Not all will work out if you are building new products and solutions.
+They secure great landing places for team members who deliver well.

 Amazon's 7-step innovation framework